 Certification by the head of household is normally sufficient verification.
-If the CDA has reasonable doubts about a divorce or separation, the CDA will require the family to provide documentation of the divorce or separation with a certified copy of a divorce decree, signed by a court officer, a copy of a court-ordered maintenance or other court record; or other documentation that shows a couple is divorced or separated.
+If the CDA has reasonable doubts about a separation or divorce, the CDA will require the family to provide documentation of the divorce or separation.

+A certified copy of a divorce decree, signed by a court officer, is required to document that a couple is divorced.

+A copy of a court-ordered maintenance or other court record is required to document a separation.